-Generali Health Solutions Selects Modern Health As Exclusive Mental Health Partner
+Generali Health Solutions Selects Modern Health as Exclusive Mental Health Partner

 Modern Health, a leading global workplace mental health platform, and Generali Health Solutions GmbH, today are announcing an exclusive partnership.
 Being a provider of proven effective health programs, Generali Health Solutions GmbH is part of the international Generali Group, one of the largest global insurance and asset management providers.
 This partnership comes at a time when there is a growing need for workplace mental health support.
-Depression is the leading cause of disability worldwide, with 12 billion workdays lost to depression and anxiety, translating into an estimated annual £57.4 billion cost to UK organisations.
-The partnership now enables employers in more than 50 countries to invest in the mental health of their employees, marking a significant step forward in prioritising workplace mental health on a global scale.
+Depression is the leading cause of disability worldwide, with 12 billion workdays lost to depression and anxiety, translating into an estimated annual $1 trillion loss in productivity.
+The partnership now enables employers in more than 50 countries to invest in the mental health of their employees, marking a significant step forward in prioritizing workplace mental health on a global scale.

 This collaboration gives employers the opportunity to easily access Modern Health's comprehensive global workplace mental health benefits through Generali Health Solutions.
 These include one-to-one support from licensed therapists and certified coaches, group community Circles, its industry-first Pathways, crisis support, and an extensive collection of self-serve digital resources for emotional, professional, social, financial, and physical well-being needs-all within a single platform.
 Modern Health's innovative and sustainable stepped-care approach provides robust evidence-led support for entire global workforce populations, driving measurable outcomes for all, no matter what they're going through.